Fermi–Pasta–Ulam–Tsingou problem

-In physics, the Fermi–Pasta–Ulam–Tsingou problem or formerly the Fermi–Pasta–Ulam problem was the apparent paradox in chaos theory that many complicated enough physical systems exhibited almost exactly periodic behavior – called Fermi–Pasta–Ulam–Tsingou recurrence (or Fermi–Pasta–Ulam recurrence) – instead of the expected ergodic behavior.
-This came as a surprise, as Fermi, certainly, expected the system to thermalize in a fairly short time.
+In physics, the Fermi–Pasta–Ulam–Tsingou (FPUT) problem or formerly the Fermi–Pasta–Ulam problem was the apparent paradox in chaos theory that many complicated enough physical systems exhibited almost exactly periodic behavior – called Fermi–Pasta–Ulam–Tsingou recurrence (or Fermi–Pasta–Ulam recurrence) – instead of the expected ergodic behavior.
+This came as a surprise, as Enrico Fermi, certainly, expected the system to thermalize in a fairly short time.
 That is, it was expected for all vibrational modes to eventually appear with equal strength, as per the equipartition theorem, or, more generally, the ergodic hypothesis.
 Yet here was a system that appeared to evade the ergodic hypothesis.
 Although the recurrence is easily observed, it eventually became apparent that over much, much longer time periods, the system does eventually thermalize.
 Multiple competing theories have been proposed to explain the behavior of the system, and it remains a topic of active research.

 The original intent was to find a physics problem worthy of numerical simulation on the then-new MANIAC computer.
 Fermi felt that thermalization would pose such a challenge.
 As such, it represents one of the earliest uses of digital computers in mathematical research; simultaneously, the unexpected results launched the study of nonlinear systems.

 The FPUT experiment

 In the summer of 1953 Enrico Fermi, John Pasta, Stanislaw Ulam, and Mary Tsingou conducted computer simulations of a vibrating string that included a non-linear term (quadratic in one test, cubic in another, and a piecewise linear approximation to a cubic in a third).
 They found that the behavior of the system was quite different from what intuition would have led them to expect.
-Fermi thought that after many iterations, the system would exhibit thermalization, an ergodic behavior in which the influence of the initial modes of vibration fade and the system becomes more or less random with all modes excited more or less equally.
+Enrico Fermi thought that after many iterations, the system would exhibit thermalization, an ergodic behavior in which the influence of the initial modes of vibration fade and the system becomes more or less random with all modes excited more or less equally.
 Instead, the system exhibited a very complicated quasi-periodic behavior.
 They published their results in a Los Alamos technical report in 1955.
-(Enrico Fermi died in 1954, and so this technical report was published after Fermi's death.)
+Enrico Fermi died in 1954, so that this technical report was published after his death.

 In 2020, National Security Science magazine featured an article on Tsingou that included her commentary and historical reflections on the FPUT problem.
-In the article,Tsingou states “I remember sitting there one day with Pasta and Ulam,” as they brainstormed “some problems we could do on the computer, some really mathematical problems.”
-They tried several things, but, eventually, “they came up with this vibrating string.”
+In the article, Tsingou states "I remember sitting there one day with Pasta and Ulam," as they brainstormed "some problems we could do on the computer, some really mathematical problems."
+They tried several things, but, eventually, "they came up with this vibrating string."

 The FPUT experiment was important both in showing the complexity of nonlinear system behavior and the value of computer simulation in analyzing systems.